MingchenXia/mingchenxia.github.io/readme.md

 >Errare humanum est.

 All my preprints can be found on arXiv.
 See [my Google Scholar page](https://scholar.google.se/citations?user=1GbYhEMAAAAJ) as well.
+All my mathematical works starting from July 2026 rely on AI.

 ### Works in progress